mallikarjunimmadi/repo/vsphere/README.md

 - `--validate` Run validation checks only.
 - `--remediate` Validate and fix local user / lockdown configuration.
 - `--check-connectivity` Validate and test direct ESXi login.
-- `--host` Single ESXi host.
-- `--hosts` Comma-separated ESXi hosts.
+- `--host` One ESXi host or a comma-separated list of ESXi hosts.
 - `--csv` CSV file containing hosts.
 - `--username` Specific username for `--check-connectivity`.
 - `--pass` Password used for remediation or connectivity checks.